Group knowledge and individual introspection

 \subsection{Positive Introspection}

 The positive introspection operator represents inferences based on the positive introspection axiom \eqref{eq:K2}.
-Formally, the \textit{positive introspection operator} is a function $(.)^{\bm{+}}: \mathcal{K}^v \to \mathcal{K}^v$ that maps each $K$ to the revised knowledge operator $K^{\bm{+}}$ constructed as follows.
+Formally, the \textit{positive introspection operator} is a function $(.)^{\bm{+}}: \mathcal{K}^v \to \mathcal{K}^v$ that maps any $K$ to the revised knowledge operator $K^{\bm{+}}$ constructed as follows.
 For all $A \subseteq \Omega$,

 In words, if $A = K(B)$ for some event $B$, then knowledge of $B$ is equivalent to $A$.
-Thus, a positively introspective agent realizes that her knowing $B$ is equivalent to \textit{knowing} $A$.
+Thus, a positively introspective agent realizes that her knowing $B$ is equivalent to knowing $A$.
 As a result, her revised knowledge about $A$ is $K^{\bm{+}}(A) = A$.
 If $A \neq K(B)$ for all $B \subseteq \Omega$, then there is no event $K(B)$ equivalent to $A$.
 Hence the agent's knowledge of $A$ is left unchanged and $K^{\bm{+}}(A) = K(A)$.

-As an example of the reasoning behind the positive introspection operator, consider a non-introspective agent whose knowledge at a certain point in time is described by $K$ in Table \ref{tab:PosInt}.
+As an example of the reasoning behind the positive introspection operator, consider an agent whose knowledge at a certain point in time is described by $K$ in Table \ref{tab:PosInt}.
 The state space is $\Omega=\{\omega_1, \omega_2, \omega_3\}$.
 If the agent were positively introspective, she would pause a moment to reflect upon her knowledge and reason along the following lines. ``I never know when $\{\omega_2\}$ holds.
 But I know that $\{\omega_1, \omega_2\}$ holds at $\omega_2$, and only at $\omega_2$.
 Therefore, when I am at a state in which I know that $\{\omega_1, \omega_2\}$ holds, I can conclude that the state must be $\omega_2$.
 Thus I know when $\{\omega_2\}$ holds.''
 A positively introspective agent could follow such a line of reasoning either before or after the true state of the world has occurred.
 In the former case, the agent ponders what she would know at every possible state of the world, so thinking about her future knowledge.
 In the other case, the agent reflects both on her factual and counterfactual knowledge.
 Assuming $\omega_2$ has occurred, the realization that $K^{\bm{+}}(\{\omega_2\}) = \{\omega_2\}$ is a piece of factual knowledge.
-On the contrary, the realization that $K^{\bm{+}}(\{\omega_3\}) = \{\omega_3\}$ refers to what the agent would have known if $\omega_3$ had occurred.
+The realization that $K^{\bm{+}}(\{\omega_3\}) = \{\omega_3\}$ refers to what the agent would have known if $\omega_3$ had occurred.